kumarankit1234/react-starter-kit/Readme.md

 21. Used redux methods to create a store, subscribe to it and update the component on change.
 Created a simple reducer for the same.

 22. Passed store as a props to the child component and created the store in the parent component.

+23. Used context to create a Provider component that passes the store to all its children and grandchildrens as context.
+So now we dont need to pass store explicitly to any child.